Travels with Selkit - 2

 We are back at the Giza hotel by 3.15.
 I wonder why Noora was in such a tearing hurry to leave Saqqara.
 I don't ask.
 I have missed Serapeum, maybe forever....
 Another (much minor) loser in the bargain is Hisham who misses out on the customary tip that is withheld by my temporarily dark mood.

-Owing to fatigue, I spend the rest of the day in a lazy stroll around the hotel neighborhood (even if I want, I can't chill out on the terrace with mugs of cold beer and watch the pyramids - no booze in the hotel; seems alcohol is hard to get in Egypt).
+Owing to fatigue, I spend the rest of the day in a lazy stroll around the hotel neighborhood (even if I want to, I can't chill out on the terrace with mugs of cold beer and watch the pyramids - no booze in the hotel; seems alcohol is hard to get in Egypt).
 By late evening, I realize I could have visited the Grand Egyptian Museum - only 2 km from the hotel and open till 6 pm - and plan a visit there for tomorrow morning.
 Through the glass window of a closed shop, I see a familiar figure, her face looking a touch sad.

 (•) - Menkaure's pyramid, as I have known for long from children's writer Mali, is haunted by the spirit of one of his queens; over the centuries, she has honeytrapped many young men and driven them insane.
 And purely as per tradition, Menkaure was a benign n kindly ruler after nearly a century of oppression from Khufu and Khafre.